Securing the Serverless

-In one of my earlier posts, serverless isn’t exactly serverless, I wrote about how serverless, an operational model in cloud computing, is helping organizations in outsourcing the routine tasks to remote pro teams.
+In one of my earlier posts, serverless isn’t exactly serverless, I wrote about how serverless, an operational model in cloud computing, is helping organizations outsource routine tasks to remote pro teams.
 With serverless, one can focus more on the features that purely work on user satisfaction instead of administering a complex infrastructure.
 You can save time, money, and resources with serverless technology deployed in the right manner.
-However proper security measures while going serverless is a very important aspect.
+However, proper security measures while going serverless is a very important aspect.
 Now, serverless involves applications hosted by or on third-party cloud providers.
 These applications and the providers already have security checks and measures in place.
 But in the current scenario, you have to have additional security in place if you value your applications and customers using them.

 Serverless security is a shift in the approach organizations view the security of their applications.
 Organizations must build security around the functions within the applications that are hosted by third-party cloud developers.
 The additional layer of security ensures application hardening.
 Altogether adopting serverless diminishes the security-related concerns that are related to managing your servers and resources as most of the responsibility is handled by your cloud provider.
 Still, there are certain challenges you might face while adopting serverless on the security front.
 As the structure of serverless application changes, challenges keep on arising.
 Here are some of the highlighting ones: